Texture in photography – what is it?

 Currently, I am shooting a video for my next photo in my 30 photo challenge.

 In the video, I will be explaining where to find it and how to shoot it.

 It’s based on everyday situations – from home to the park.

-Researching for the video, I have realised how broad a subject texture in photography is – from expressing in a photo how a subject feels to touch to adding grain to give it a texture.
+Researching for the video, I have realised how broad a subject this is in photography – from expressing in a photo how a subject feels to touch to adding grain to give it a texture.